Dotneteer/dotneteer.github.io/_posts/2018-01-26-zxspectrum-part-4.md

 }
 ```

+{: class="note"}
-_Note: Initially I used an enum type, but later refactored it to byte constants.
-This approach made my flag-related operations shorter as I could avoid unnecessary type casts._
+__Note__: Initially I used an enum type, but later refactored it to byte constants.
+This approach made my flag-related operations shorter as I could avoid unnecessary type casts.

 Similarly to `FlagSetMask`, I have a collection of byte constants that are more useful when setting or resetting individual flags: